DataDog/integrations-extras/devcycle/README.md

 ### Feature flag tracking integration

 DevCycle's feature flag tracking integration enriches your RUM data with your feature's variable evaluations to provide visibility into performance monitoring and behavioral changes.
-Determine which users are shown a user experience and if it is negatively affecting the user's performance.
+Determine which users are shown a specific user experience and if it is negatively affecting the user's performance.

 ## Setup